-Your technology is probably designed to solve a problem.
-That is why it is important to exactly know which problem you are going to solve.
-Can you make a crisp and clean definition of the problem?
-What 'pain' do you want to ease?
+This technology is designed to solve a problem.
+That is why it is important to exactly define which problem this technology is going to solve.
+Can you make a clean definition of the problem?
+What 'pain' does this technology want to ease?
 Whose pain?
 Is it really a problem?
 For who?
 Will solving the problem make the world better?
 Are you sure?
-The problem definition will help you to determine and discuss if you are really solving the right problem.
+The problem definition will help you to determine and discuss if you are solving and if it is a problem worth solving.

 An example: GriefbotThe purpose of the Griefbot is to reduce suffering for relatives or friends of a deceased person.
 We believe that - especially with tragic and sudden deaths - there is incredible pain by relatives and friends.
 The Griefbot is an advanced way of looking at photos or listening to that one voicemail.
 We believe accepting death is easier if you can have a conversation with your deceased loved one.
 Also the app will connect grandchildren to the grandparents they never knew.

 Furthermore we believe that there a lot of people who never knew their parents or grandparents.
 The Griefbot partly solves that problem by enabling a conversation with a deceased parent of grandparent.

 In technology there is a tendency to simplify a problem, so that it can be technically solved.
-Are you sure you are solving the real problem with technology?
-Are you sure you are not only addressing symptoms?
-Is technology really the right solution for the problem?
+Are you sure that this technology is solving the real problem?
+Are you sure that you are not only addressing symptoms?
+Is this technology really the right solution for the problem?
 Did you try to find the deeper issues?
-Did you consider using the five whys technique (see frameworks below?)
+Did you consider using the five whys technique (see frameworks below?).